Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/fioridev-steps.md

 - ProductiveSystemAddress – Sets the address of your productive system
 - ProductiveSystemId – Sets the production System ID
 - SapVersion - your S/4 HANA version
-- IsSolManVersion – Sets Fiori Tracker installation as installed on Solution Manager

 You can find detailed description of each parameter in section [Main config](/conf/main-part/conf.md).